Contents

 GovernanceFor-profit companyNon-profit (Codeberg)For-profitSingle maintainer

-Resource requirements are modest.
-Gitea with PostgreSQL and an Actions runner runs comfortably on a Raspberry Pi 4 (4 GB) or a $5/month VPS.
-It handles repositories with 100K+ commits and serves 20+ concurrent users on 2 CPU cores and 1 GB of RAM.
+Resource needs are modest.
+Gitea with PostgreSQL and an Actions runner fits on a Raspberry Pi 4 (4 GB) or a $5/month VPS.
+It handles repos with 100K+ commits and serves 20+ users at once on 2 CPU cores and 1 GB of RAM.

 Gitea repository dashboard showing code browser, branch selector, and recent commits